percona/pmm-doc/docs/get-started/alerting.md

 4. Expand **Optional settings** and fill in any other relevant settings:
     - Enable the **Single email** option to send a single email to the recipients containing alerts that are firing.
 For example, if an alert fires for three nodes, this would send only one email listing all three alerts.
     - Add an optional message to include with the email notifications.
     - Edit the email subject for the notifications.
-The default subject line uses the following format [FIRING:*number of alerts firing for the alert rule*](*Name of alert rule and instance*).
+The default subject line uses the following format [FIRING: *number of alerts firing for the alert rule*](*Name of alert rule and instance*).
 5. If you do not want to be notified when an alert resolves, expand **Notification settings**, and tick the **Disable Resolved Message** checkbox.
-6. If you want your contact point to notify via multiple channels, for example both via Email and Teams, click **New contact point type** and fill out additional contact point type details.
+6. If you want your contact point to notify via multiple channels, for example, both via Email and Teams, click **New contact point type** and fill out additional contact point type details.
 7. Click the **Test** button to send a test email and make sure your contact point works as expected.
     ![!](../_images/alerting-test-contact-point.png)
 8. Click the **Save contact point** button at the bottom of the page.
 The contact point is now listed under **Alerting > Contact points**.